Wellness Technology; Tools or Miracles?

 April 26, 2017

 Technology has taken center stage in the wellness space during recent years.
-Devices that can track an individual’s physical activity, websites that can reward healthy behaviors and messaging platforms that can be filtered with push notifications based on health risks or demographics are widely abundant.
+Devices that track an individual’s physical activity, websites that reward healthy behaviors and messaging platforms that filter push notifications based on health risks or demographics are widely abundant.
 So, as technology and tools get “smarter”, why aren’t people getting healthier?

-While technology can serve as a useful tool when delivering population health and well-being programs, is it not a stand-alone solution.
+While technology serves as a useful tool when delivering population health and well-being programs, is it not a stand-alone solution.
 Let’s say that again.
 Technology is a tool, not the solution.
 Let’s look at some of the more popular wellness technologies.

 Wearable Fitness Devices.
 Wearables have gotten a lot of attention over the last few years and have grown in popularity.
 From basic pedometers to Fitbits and Jawbones along with web portals to track and reward usage.
 Companies are even purchasing Fitbits for entire populations in hopes of improving employee health through increased physical activity.
 Fitbits, which average $100 per device have been the leader in the market, accounting for nearly 25% market share in 2016 according to the International Data Corporation (IDC) reports.
 A new research report from Juniper Research says almost 60 million fitness trackers will be in use by 2018.